shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     ]);
 }
 ```
 Here an `IdField` with the flags `PrimaryKey` and` Required` is added.
-Field flags allow certain states to be defined on fields, such as whether they are necessary to write a record.
+Field flags allow certain states to be defined on fields, such as whether they are necessary
+to write a record.
 The `PrimaryKey` flag used here defines that this field is part of the primary key.
 The `Required` flag, on the other hand, defines that this value must be set during writing.
-As id, the platform uses uuids in the v4 standard.
-This has the advantage of being able to fully build entities together and reference them in others before they are written to the database.
+As id, the platform uses UUIDs in the v4 standard.
+This has the advantage of being able to fully
+build entities together and cross reference them before they are written to the database.

-### Define a translatable Field
+### Define a translatable field
-The previously created data has been defined as simple data types and does not offer the possibility to be translated into other languages of the system.
-Translatable data are always stored in the core in a separate table.
+The previously created data has been defined as simple data types and does not offer the
+possibility to be translated into other languages of the system.
+Translatable data is always stored in a separate table.

 Why necessarily in a separate table?
-So that they are searchable ... and ... inheritable, but more on that later.
+So that they are searchable ... and ... inheritable,
+but more on that later.

-The corresponding translation table always has the suffix `_translation`, since in our example it is the entity` product`, the name of the translation table is `product_translation`.
+The corresponding translation table always has the suffix `_translation`, since in our example it
+is the entity` product`, the name of the translation table is `product_translation`.
 This table also has its own entity definition, but we will not go into that in this example.
-To declare a field as translatable, the ORM brings its own class, the `TranslatedField`:
+To declare a field as translatable, the ORM provides an dedicated class, the `TranslatedField`:
 ```php
 public static function getFields(): FieldCollection
 {